Y0URD34TH/Project-GLD/README.md

 ## Getting Started

-* To install scripts, simply navigate to the Installers tab in GLD.
+* To install scripts, simply navigate to the Installers tab in GLD (📁).
 Alternatively, you can place a script file in "Documents/Project-GLD/Scripts".
+* Once you've installed the scripts you wanted, head to the Search tab (🔍) and search for a game.
+Click on it and select the script you'd like to download it with in the bottom right corner.
+Once you click on download, it will be automatically downloaded, extracted/set up & added to your library.
 * To back up your game library and favorites list go to "Documents/Project-GLD/GameList".
 * Settings are saved in the "Documents/Project-GLD/Configs" folder.